April 28, 2016

 About the Author

-Devin is a veteran of the Iraq War and former fishing guide.
+Devin is a former fishing guide and lifelong inshore angler.
 He founded Louisiana Fishing Blog in 2012 to share his ideas as a charter captain and still writes in it today.
 Since then he's created a fishing university — LAFB Elite — where he teaches inshore anglers how to safely navigate Louisiana's coast and catch more fish.

 • What is the best PAL rod to use when using a baitcast reel when you are wade fishing in the surf, mainly for speckled trout?